ADhanoa3/my-first-repo/README.md

 - Interpolation and curve fitting
 - Eigenvalue problems

 All of these numerical methods will be implemented using the programming language **Python**.
+In this repository, we will learn some of the syntax and fundamental data structures in Python.

 ## Repository Structure